Advice on growing tomatoes from seed

 Vine tomato plants

 Also known as cordon or indeterminate tomatoes, these are the most common of the tomato plants.
-They grow in a single stem with the fruit growing on either side of the vine (any side stems will need to be removed by you) and will grow to be very tall – sometimes as much as 2.5 metres (m) in very warm conditions.
-Putting a stake next to them allows you to train your plants to grow upwards, protecting the fruit from touching the ground and giving you more space.
+They grow in a single stem with the fruit growing on either side of the vine (any side stems will require removal) and will grow to be very tall – sometimes as much as 2.5 metres (m) in very warm conditions.
+Due to their height, vine tomato plants need supporting with a stake or cane.
+This trains the plants to grow upwards, protecting the fruit from touching the ground and giving you more space.

 Bush tomato plants